 - AOL 4.0 and free 30 day EarthLink TotalAccess internet service offer.

 - CD set includes a Software Restore CD

 The iMac DV has the best software bundle of any Mac model I've seen to date.

 About iMovie: Although I have never used Final Cut Pro (which iMovie's interface is based on), within minutes I was capturing video from my Panasonic PV-DV910 Firewire equipped camcorder.
 Truly plug and play.
 Apple even includes a Firewire cable - a nice touch.
 (Apple's web page said the free Firewire cable is for a limited time only).
 Adding titles, audio and transitions were very intuitive compared to Adobe Premiere (my usual editor).
 Of course Premiere can do things iMovie can't - but for a home video enthusiast with a Firewire interface camcorder, iMovie is a great addition.

-Importing QT Movies: It's important to note that in order to import Quicktime movies into iMovie, you must first convert them to DV streams according to this Apple TIL.
-I used the Quicktime 4 Pro ($29.95 upgrade) export feature to do this, creating a 161MB DV file from a sample Quicktime movie I had made in Premiere for the Fuse review last year.
+Importing QT Movies: It's important to note that in order to import Quicktime movies into iMovie, you must first convert them to DV streams according to an Apple TIL n60561.
+(No longer online.)
+I used the Quicktime 4 Pro export feature to do this, creating a 161MB DV file from a sample Quicktime movie I had made in Premiere for the Fuse review last year.
 You must follow the directions in the Apple TIL exactly for this to work - "Move the newly saved DV movie into the Media folder of your project." before you launch iMovie.
 You'll then be prompted that a clip was found and allowed to import the movie.

 I originally saved the converted DV file into a 'Movies' folder inside the iMovie 'Resources' folder and the File menu import option didn't show any files in the import dialog box for that directory.
 I'd like to see a revision to iMovie to eliminate this restriction, but it's a minor nit really.